-Hurricanes Harvey vs. Katrina: Which Storm Hurt the Housing Market Most?
+Hurricanes Harvey vs. Katrina: Which Storm Had the Most Impact on the Housing Market?

 It’s been one month since hurricane Harvey hit Houston.